KU faculty member and speech-language pathologist takes her interest in the treatment of stuttering across borders. Read

 About the Intercampus Program in Communicative Disorders

-The Intercampus Program in Communicative Disorders consists of the Department of Speech-Language-Hearing: Sciences and Disorders on the main KU campus in Lawrence, Kan., in partnership with the Department of Hearing and Speech on the KU Medical Center campus in Kansas City, Kan.
+The Intercampus Program in Communicative Disorders consists of the Department of Speech-Language-Hearing: Sciences and Disorders on the main KU campus in Lawrence, Kansas, in partnership with the Department of Hearing and Speech on the KU Medical Center campus in Kansas City, Kansas.

-Students pursuing these graduate degrees take course work on the medical center campus in Kansas City and on the main campus in Lawrence.
+Students pursuing these graduate degrees take courses on both campuses.
 A student may reside in either community.
 Block scheduling of courses reduces the frequency of commuting.
 A committee of faculty from both campus departments is responsible for instruction, curriculum planning, student selection and advising, clinical practicum policies, and course scheduling.

-KU also offers bachelor's degrees in speech-language-hearing.
+KU also offers a bachelor's degree in speech-language-hearing.
 In addition, a doctorate in child language is available via a collaboration with departments on the Lawrence campus.